Our first programming experience in Minecraft is the ComputerCraft Hour of Code activity. Skip the board game activity at the start.

 There is a YouTube video to introduce each task.
 Watch the video, do the task, and repeat until done.
 I suggest you do not run Minecraft in full-screen mode when doing this, just to make it easier to switch back and forth between YouTube and Minecraft.
 F11 toggles fullscreen on/off.
 The speaker in the videos has a bit of an accent: you will need to listen carefully to what he says, and it may help to click the “cc” button on the YouTube video to display captions.

-This is a world with numbered lanes or areas for each individual student.
-Choose the number that matches your assigned number.
+- This is a world with numbered lanes or areas for each individual student.
+Choose the number that matches your assigned computer number.

 When done, you can get a Lua Computer for use in Minecraft and start learning about it.
 Or make a program to mine materials and build a structure using your robot turtle.

-The Robot Turtle tips at the bottom of the linked page are useful.
-Read them to avoid frustration.
+The Robot Turtle tips at the bottom of the linked page are also useful.